Blog Customer Feedback14 Types of Customer Feedback: Direct, Indirect & Inferred

 Tip: To overcome the limitations, use sentiment analysis to get more granular details on how the customer feels about your brand.
 You can start with a Likert scale question like “How much will you rate our services on a scale of 1 to 10?” to get a quantitative benchmark to analyze the feedback.
 Add follow-up open-ended questions afterward for a detailed understanding of the customer’s pain points.

-2. Bug or error reports
+2. Bug reports

 Bug reports are types of customer feedback that let you know the technical issues that hold back your customer’s experience.
 These can be glitches in the user interface, payment processing problems, a landing page being down, etc.